rieske/event-sourced-account/README.md

 InsufficientBalance, AccountClosed exceptions etc. Kept it simple with IllegalArgument/State exceptions for the sake of avoiding unneeded class count explosion.

-- Didn't use Jackson for serializing events in the REST API despite already having it in the classpath.
-Just for fun - wanted to try out the events visitor outside of the aggregate.
-Later applied a similar pattern to serialize events for storage using msgpack.
-No reflection needed.

 ### Building